txdev/nuage_shim/doc/gluon_api_spec.rst

 =======================

-Gluon supports the processing of a specification document to define an object-based API.
-The Gluon API Specification uses YAML syntax to define the structure and relationships of the objects that are manipulated by the API.
-This specification also include metadata definitions that can be used for the automatic generation of human readable API documentation.
+Gluon supports the processing of a specification document to define an object-oriented API.
+The Gluon API specification uses YAML syntax to define the structure and relationships of the objects that are manipulated by the API.
+This specification also includes metadata definitions that can be used for the automatic generation of human readable API documentation.

 The specification allows for the definition of two types of objects: base objects and API objects.
 A base object is an object specification that does not have an API definition field.
 An object with an API definition field is an API object.
 A Base object is used to define a set of attributes that can be included in other object definitions.
 Base objects can extend other base objects but not API objects.
 An API object can only extend base objects.
 No code is created for base objects.
 The Gluon framework will generate code for